Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You can unlock better features

-This is the most common reason why people refinance.
-They’re looking for a cheaper home loan.
-A “cheaper” home loan generally means a loan with a lower interest rate, fewer fees or, ideally, both.
+Saving money is the most common reason people refinance.
+They’re looking for a cheaper mortgage.
+A “cheaper” mortgage usually means a loan with a lower interest rate, fewer fees or, ideally, both.

-It’s hard to overstate the benefit of shaving a few basis points off your home loan rate.
-It can save you literally tens of thousands of dollars over the life of your loan.
+It’s hard to overstate the benefit of shaving a few basis points off your mortgage rate.
+It can save you tens of thousands of dollars over the life of your loan.
 Let’s look at a quick example.

-Of course, if you’re refinancing it’s likely you’ve already been paying your home loan for a little while, and you won’t have 30 years left on your home loan term.
-There are still some serious savings to be made by refinancing.
+Of course, if you refinance, likely, you’ve already been paying your home loan for a little while, and you don’t have 30 years left on your mortgage term.
+Nevertheless, there are still some serious savings to be made by refinancing.

-Now, there’s one problem with this scenario: while your repayments would drop significantly, the extra five years you’d add to your loan term would mean you end up paying more in interest in the long-run.
+Now, there’s one problem with this scenario: while your repayments drop significantly, the extra five years you’d add to your mortgage means you end up paying more in interest in the long run.
 How much more?
 Let’s have a look.

 In our first example, you’ve been paying your 30-year home loan at 5% for five years.
 You’ve paid it down to $460,000, and with interest, the remaining 25 years of your loan term would cost you a total of $805,232.43.
 In other words, $345,232.43 in interest.